smartbugs/smartbugs/README.md

 ## Smart Contracts dataset

-We propose two dataset a smart contract dataset with SmartBugs.
+We make available two smart contract datasets with SmartBugs:
-The first dataset contains 69 annotated contracts to evaluate the accuracy of analysis tools.
+- **SB Curated**: a curated dataset with 69 annotated contracts that can be used to evaluate the accuracy of analysis tools    .
-The second dataset contains 47,518 unique contract from the Ethereum network.
+- **SB Wild**: a dataset with 47,518 unique contract from the Ethereum network (for details on 3 how they were collected, please see [the ICSE 2020 paper](https://arxiv.org/abs/1910.10601)).

 ### SB Curated

-SB Curated provides a collection of vulnerable Solidity smart contracts organized according to the [DASP taxonomy](https://dasp.co).
+[SB Curated](https://github.com/smartbugs/smartbugs/blob/master/dataset) provides a collection of vulnerable Solidity smart contracts organized according to the [DASP taxonomy](https://dasp.co).
 It is available in the `dataset` repository.

 | Vulnerability | Description | Level |
 | --- | --- | -- |